 Conservation Programs, Resources, and Tips

 To assist customers in conserving water, the District offers a number of rebate programs that are available to Commercial customers.

 Water Saving Incentive Program for Large Customers (WSIP): Qualified customers can receive incentives of 50% of a project’s total cost, up to a maximum of $5,000 per water meter.
 Half of this amount is awarded to the customer immediately upon the project’s completion, with the second half being awarded after a one-year testing and verification period.

-Mulch Over Your Lawn Program: Removing turf is one of the easiest ways to significantly reduce your water consumption.
+Mulch Over Your Lawn: Removing turf is one of the easiest ways to significantly reduce your water consumption.
 Consider eliminating or sharply reducing your outdoor irrigation by reducing the size of your lawn or mulching over it.
 The easiest solution is to do nothing.
 Leave your lawn alone, and let it turn gold.
-Show Goleta that OK to let your lawn go thirsty during a drought.
+Show Goleta that it is OK to let your lawn go thirsty during a drought.

 Stage III Water Shortage Emergency

-The District is currently in a Stage III Water Shortage Emergency and is targeting a 30% reduction in demand from its commercial customers to help ensure adequate water supplies remain available.
-The Stage III water use restrictions directly impacting commercial customers include:
+The District is currently in a Stage III Water Shortage Emergency and is targeting a 30% reduction in water use from its commercial customers to help ensure adequate water supplies remain available.
+The Stage III water use restrictions directly affecting commercial customers include:

 Outdoor landscape irrigation